dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-custom-settings.md

 # required metadata

 title: How to configure Microsoft Intune custom device settings | Intune Azure preview | Microsoft Docs
-description: Learn how to use Intune to configure custom settings on devices you manage.
+description: "Intune Azure preview: Learn how to use Intune to configure custom settings on devices you manage."
 keywords:
 author: robstackmsft
 ms.author: robstack